techidaily/site-ai-voice/source/_posts/new-2024-approved-top-4-hatsune-miku-voice-ai-generators-for-all-times.md

 ![morgan-freeman-voice-generator-4.jpg](https://images.wondershare.com/virbo/features/ai-voice/morgan-freeman-voice-generator-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Last but definitely not least, use Voicer to transform your voice into multiple celebrity characters using Voicer on your iPhone.
 It's a relatively simple app that requires you to simply speak to your iPhone or iPad and let the AI transform your voice into fun narrations.
 With Voicer, you can create engaging videos with celebrity voiceovers like Morgan Freeman, Bill Clinton, Donald Trump, Elon Musk, you name them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Pros